Stay in Touch Get pupdates from the pack.

-Unfortunately, the Cavalier King Charles Spaniel is prone to a variety of health issues.
+Like many dog breeds, the Cavalier King Charles Spaniel is prone to a variety of health issues as they age.
 Today, we’re going to break down some of the most common Cavalier King Charles Spaniel health problems so that you can provide the best care for your Cavalier King Charles Spaniel!

 Your veterinarian will check your Cavalier King Charles Spaniels’ heart at your routine veterinary appointments.
 When they do, they will listen for any heart murmurs, which are abnormal heart sounds that may indicate an underlying health problem, such as mitral valve disease.
 If they suspect that something is off, they will run a series of tests on your pup as a next step.